 - The Role Model Impact

 - DiscoverE helps unite, mobilize, and support the engineering and technology volunteer communities.
-There are a variety of resources available including 10 Reasons to Love Engineering, Conversation Starters, and Activities.
+There are various resources available, including 10 Reasons to Love Engineering, Conversation Starters, and Activities.

-- EngineerGirl.org website is designed to bring national attention to the exciting opportunities that engineering represents for girls and women.
+- EngineerGirl.org’s website is designed to bring national attention to the exciting opportunities that engineering represents for girls and women.